Last update: 01.10.2018

 The Netherlands saw an unexpected plummeting of speed and the expected “Whoops…” error message instead of our show.
 A sad end to our world-wide test of how tigerVPN unblocks Netflix indeed.

 After trying servers around the world, we found only one that worked fine, but since the provider doesn’t track these working servers and force users to rely on trial and error, we don’t recommend using tigerVPN for Netflix which easily detects when you are using this service.

 What about torrenting?

 Most tigerVPN packages come with unlimited bandwidth, which lends itself to heavy torrenting.
 Our tests backed this up.
-Download speeds were impressive via our BitTorrent client.
+Download speeds were impressive via both uTorrent and BitTorrent clients.

-Overall, this is a strong point of Tiger.
-If you’re into torrents, we would highly recommend you give the service a try.
+Overall, this is a strong point of tigerVPN.
+If you’re into torrents, we would recommend you give the service a try.